nmshd/documentation/_docs_explore/43-consumption-layer.md

 ## Attribute Handling

 The consumption layer handles the central attribute store of an identity.
-With it, requests and relationship templates can be automatically filled based on the already stored attributes.
+With it, requests and RelationshipTemplates can be automatically filled based on the already stored attributes.

 ## Request Handling